STEAM Summer Camp

 Future Stars Robotics Programs:

-Battlebots is our advanced robotics program.
-Campers will compete in robotics engineering challenges, very much like the popular TV show.
+Gear up for the ultimate robotic showdown at our Robotics 2.0 camp.
+This is our advanced robotics program.
+Campers will unnleash their inner engineer and design, build and compete in robotics engineering challenges, as they learn to wield remote controls, program and go head -to -head in thrilling competitions among other campers.
 This is an ideal camp for those campers looking to exercise their mind by competing in the exciting field of robotics development.
 Each day, campers will immerse themselves into theme-based robotics engineering project challenges and put their creation to the test!
 Programs will take place in collegiate classrooms and/or computer labs with all necessary equipment provided.
+Come experience the thrill and excitement in this metal-clashin mayhem!

 Future Stars Engineering Programs: